Follow along with silk flower designer, Love Sparkle Pretty, and create a beautiful flower chandelier for any occasion!

-Step 1: To start, take your bark wire and create an intertwining circlet.
-I made my circumference about 24" around.
-When you have your desired measurements, use your wire cutters to cut the end of the wire and twist that end off.
+Step 1: To start, take the bark wire and create an intertwining circlet, about 24" around.
+When you have the correct size, use your wire cutters to cut the end of the wire and twist that end to the wire.

 Step 2: Lay out your flowers that you plan on using in your chandelier.
-Set aside the blooms that you plan to hang from the base (you will use at least 8 smaller flowers for this).
+Set aside the blooms that you plan to hang from the base (you will need at least 8 smaller flower heads for this).

-Step 3: Add your flowers to the outside of your circlet by cutting the flower stems and carefully glue the back of each flower to the chandelier base.
-Remember to leave room for greenery.
-I added greenery as I went around the base of the chandelier but some may prefer to add the greenery in before or after all of the flowers are on the base.
+Step 3: Add your flowers to the outside of your circlet by cutting the flower stems from the flower heads and carefully gluing the back of each flower to the chandelier base.

 Step 6: Take your flowers on fishing line and tie them to the bottom part of the chandelier at varying lengths with the flowers facing downward.
 Cut any excess fishing line that there may be.